 A range of nibbles both sweet and savoury should be easily available.

-For vegan chocolates look out for dark chocolate.
-Own-brand after dinner mint thins are almost all free from milk (After Eights themselves contain milk powder).
+For vegan chocolates opt for dark chocolate, but do check the packaging for butter oil, whey powder or other sneaky dairy ingredients.
+Own-brand after dinner mint thins are almost all free from milk (After Eights themselves contain milk powder) so visit Tesco, Asda or Poundland and pick a pack up for a cheap but tasty sweet snack.
 Asher’s, available in Poundland, make dark chocolate orange and citrus cremes.
 Beeches make dark chocolate fruit creams, ginger thins, rose creams and much more and all their vegan products are clearly labelled.
-Bendicks mint crisps, mint thins and their mint collection variety pack are all vegan.
+Bendicks mint crisps, mint thins and their mint collection variety pack are all vegan and often on offer in the run-up to Christmas.

 For those that don't like dark chocolate the free-from section of supermarkets will usually stock dairy-free chocolate, including foil wrapped coins, caramels and even Christmas variety boxes.